Wreck Dive, Cirkewwa, Malta

 The Machine Gun

-When they scuttled the P29 they left the bow machine gun in place and serves as one of the most popular attractions amongst her visitors.
+When they scuttled the P29 they left the bow machine gun in place, which now serves as one of the most popular attractions amongst her visitors.
 Many divers around the world have posed for their picture, stood ‘firing’ the turret-mounted gun on this wreck.

 Penetrating The Wreck

-Interesting sights on the wreck include the machine gun aft, the radar tower, the bridge and the cargo holds.
-There are plenty of interesting swim-throughs, though these often feature very tight quarters, so only experienced divers should attempt exploration.
-Swim throughs can start from mid wreck all the way through to the bow.
+There are plenty of excellent swim-throughs, though these often feature very tight quarters, so only experienced divers should attempt exploration.
+Swim throughs can start from mid-wreck all the way through to the bow, and likewise a shorter penetration by the stern is also possible.
+Multiple floors can be penetrated, and the lower deck features interesting switch boards and circuit breakers with their original German notation.
 A torch is required for penetration as there is minimal light present below deck.

 Experience Needed